Chaitenya/Chaitenya/README.md

 - 🔭 I’m currently **working on websites and webapps**

-- 🌱 I’m currently learning **backend web development technologies**
+- 🌱 I’m currently learning **React.js and some backend technologies**

 - 💬 Ask me about **Front end technologies**